 Dr. Huong Diep serves as a bilingual Consulting Psychologist, providing training, counseling and consulting services in English and Spanish.
 She is a licensed clinical psychologist with over ten years of experience providing direct services, training and consultation in international settings.
 She served as a Peace Corps volunteer in the rural highlands of Peru which sparked her passion for international disaster psychology.
 Her specialty includes the intersection of gender, language and culture where she utilizes a trauma informed approach that promotes strength and resiliency.
 Dr. Diep enjoys hot yoga, travel and spicy foods.

-Caitlyn Ference-Saunders is Development Coordinator, supporting all fundraising and stewardship activities at the Headington Institute, including donor management and recognition, programmatic appeals, and annual giving.
+Caitlyn Ference-Saunders is Director of Development, overseeing all fundraising and stewardship activities at the Headington Institute, including donor management and recognition, programmatic appeals, and annual giving.
 In addition to her experience supporting non-profit growth, Caitlyn holds a Master of Arts in Theology and Art and is an active theater director.
 She is passionate about helping communities create stories that confront injustice and envision a new future.

 Dr. Jason Goldstein serves as Consulting Psychologist providing training, psychotherapy and consulting services.
 He is a licensed counseling psychologist specialized in the delivery, training, and supervision of trauma-focused therapies.
 Individually and within group settings, he is particularly attentive to the intersection of trauma, resiliency, and religious/spiritual identity.
 He enjoys camping, hammocks, sports, and hosting BBQs with family and friends.